Bitter Lessons - 20/24

-"So what´s the name of the girl?"
+"So what's the name of the girl?"
 Brass asked, insightful due to life-long experience.

-Dennis nibbled on his lip and sighed.
-"I can´t tell you."
+Dennis nibbled on his lip.
+"I can't tell you."

 His defiant but also anxious expression reminded Greg of a young boy who was once confronted with the same question.
-What´s the name of the girl, Greg? - I can´t tell you - What´s the matter with you?
-You never hid anything from us before - Well, now I do - Greg, what´s wrong? - Nothing.
-Just leave me alone.
+What's the name of the girl? - I can't tell you - What's the matter with you?
+You never hid anything from us before. - Well, now I do. - Come on.
+What's going on? - Nothing.
+Leave me alone.

-Meanwhile, Brass had dropped the subject and spoke to the younger boy.
-"Scotty is your name, right?"
+Brass had dropped the subject and spoke to the younger boy.
+"Scotty's your name, right?"

 The boy nodded, the eyes in his pale face were filled with fear.
-Nervously, he grasped the towel with his fists and pulled it tighter around his shaking body.
+He grasped the corners of the towel and pulled it tighter around his skinny body.

 Dennis looked at Greg.
-He just appeared devastated.
+He appeared devastated as well as guilty.

 It was a boy, right?
 Greg smiled encouragingly at him.

-"Nobody is going to hurt you, Scotty," Brass said in a friendly tone.
+"Nobody is going to hurt you, Scotty," Brass said much more friendly.
 "Just tell me where you were at the time your brother Rob was found?"

 "Where are their parents?"
-Greg heard Sara ask Grissom.
+Greg heard Sara ask Gil.

-"Away for the weekend," Grissom replied quietly not disturbing Brass.
-"Dennis admitted that his parents allowed him and Scotty to sleep over, but his parents didn´t know that the parents of Dennis´ friend weren´t home either.
-We still can´t get in touch with them.
-We´ve informed Social Services to send someone to meet with us at the lab."
-Unexpected, he turned to Greg.
+"Away for the weekend," Gil murmured not disturbing Brass' interrogation.
+"Dennis admitted that his parents allowed him, Rob, and Scotty to sleep over, but his parents didn't know that the parents of Dennis' friend weren't home either.
+We couldn't contact them yet.
+We've informed social services to send someone to meet with us at the lab."
+He turned to Greg.
 "Can you keep an eye on Dennis and Scotty until we drive back there?"

-Greg tensed heftily.
+Greg tensed up more.
 Is this part of my job description?
 Playing babysitter?
-"Okay," he agreed all the same.
+"Okay, sure," he agreed all the same.

-Dennis tilted his head and observed him closely.
+Dennis tilted his head.
 "Are you a cop?"

 Greg smiled.
 "Very well.
-Let´s go."
-Slowly, the three of them walked to the house.
-Greg noticed how tightly Scotty held on to his brother.
+Let's go."
+He and the two boys walked to the house.
+Scotty held on to his brother.
 When they entered through the backdoor, Sara caught up with them.
 "Hey.
 Wait for me."

-Gently, Dennis put his brother onto the sofa and with Sara´s help he found a blanket.
+Dennis put his brother onto the sofa and with Sara's help he found a blanket to cover him up.